 The Code of Student Conduct and the student conduct process apply to the conduct of all students, including curriculum, workforce development and community education, and basic skills, as well as all college affiliated student organizations.
 For the purposes of student conduct, the college considers an individual to be a student when an admission application has been submitted and thereafter as long as the student has a continuing educational interest in the college.

 The college retains conduct jurisdiction over students for any misconduct that occurred prior to a leave of absence, withdrawal, or graduation.
-If sanctioned, a hold may be placed on the student’s ability to re-enroll (and/or graduate) and all sanctions must be satisfied prior to re-enrollment eligibility.
+If sanctioned, a hold may be placed on the student’s ability to re-enroll (and/or obtain official transcripts and/or graduate) and all sanctions must be satisfied prior to re-enrollment eligibility.
 In the event of serious misconduct committed while still enrolled but reported after the accused student has graduated, the college may invoke these procedures and should the former student be found responsible, the college may revoke that student’s degree.

 The Code of Student Conduct applies to behaviors that take place on college premises and at college-sponsored events.
-Additionally, the Code of Student Conduct applies to off-campus conduct that adversely affects the college community and/or mission/interests of the college.
+Additionally, the Code of Student Conduct applies to off- campus conduct that adversely affects the college community and/or mission/interests of the college.

 The Code of Student Conduct may be applied to behavior conducted online, via email or other electronic medium.
 Students also should be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
 These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
 The college does not regularly search for this information but may take action if and when such information is brought to the attention of college officials.
 However, most online speech by students not involving college networks or technology will be protected as free expression and not subject to this Code, with two notable exceptions:

-- Speech posted online that a reasonable person would view as intimidating, degrading, humiliating, undermining, or threatening;
+- Speech posted online that a reasonable person would view as intimidating, degrading, humiliating, undermining or threatening;

 - Speech posted online about the college or its community members that causes a significant on-campus disruption.